The Ridge, Panorama, and Bluffs Loop

 In wintertime, there are no bridges across the Big Sur River and the loop may be inaccessible.

-From the bench, the Panorama Trail begins a steep descent, at first following a dirt driveway.
+From the bench, the Panorama Trail begins a steep descent, at first running alongside a dirt driveway.
 A short spur leads to perhaps the best viewpoint of the entire hike, with coastal views to the north and south, although the views to the south are somewhat spoiled by a housing development.

 The trail descends steeply through dense chaparral that sometimes forms high walls on both sides of the trail.
 Wildflowers cover the chaparral in spring and early summer.
+This part of the trail can get somewhat overgrown, and little sprigs of poison oak lurk among the chaparral.
+At one point, an unofficial side trail leads into what appears to be a thicket of shrubs but turns out to be a dense grove of really tiny redwood trees.

 The trail bottoms out in a gully, then climbs slightly to an intersection with the Spring Trail.
 This trail descends through the same gully to a small clean beach sheltered by bluffs, although to get to the beach you'll have to scramble over a huge pile of driftwood.
 This beach is the nicest in the park and is a popular destination, even though it's a long walk.